 Using the CustomPartNet estimation tool, manufacturing cost estimations were generated for part volumes starting at 10 units, then at intervals of 50 from 50 units to 1000 units (10, 50, 100, 150, etc...).
 This data was then plotted to compare total cost to number of units manufactured.
-Similarly, using Sculpteo's batch control feature with standard layer thickness (100 micrometers), the same data was collected.
+Similarly, using the batch control feature by Sculpteo set standard layer thickness (100 micrometers), the same data was collected.